Shivansh7201/tesseract.js/README.md

 When recognizing multiple images, users should create a worker once, run `worker.recognize` for each image, and then run `worker.terminate()` once at the end (rather than running the above snippet for every image).

 ## Installation
-Tesseract.js works with a `<script>` tag via local copy or CDN, with webpack via `npm` and on Node.js with `npm/yarn`.
+Tesseract.js works with a `<script>` tag via local copy or CDN, with webpack via `npm`, and on Node.js with `npm/yarn`.

 ### CDN
 ```html
 <!-- v5 -->
 <script src='https://cdn.jsdelivr.net/npm/tesseract.js@5/dist/tesseract.min.js'></script>
 ```
-After including the script the `Tesseract` variable will be globally available and a worker can be created using `Tesseract.createWorker`.
+After including the script, the `Tesseract` variable will be globally available, and a worker can be created using `Tesseract.createWorker`.

 Alternatively, an ESM build (used with `import` syntax) can be found at `https://cdn.jsdelivr.net/npm/tesseract.js@5/dist/tesseract.esm.min.js`.